Current Ministry Location – Maryknoll Sisters Center, Maryknoll, NY

 Returning to the Center in NY, Sister Molly earned a B.S. in Sociology in 1973 from Mundelein College, Chicago, IL.

 She returned to Hong Kong, where she was a chaplain and adult mentor to the International Young Christian Workers Association in Kwun Tong until 1983.

-In 2001, Sister Molly was appointed co-director of Orientation for Maryknoll Sisters in Chicago, a position she held through 2005.
-She is currently working in parish ministry in Taiwan, making regular visits to the Taichung Women’s Prison with a group of volunteers and assisting at the Samaritan Center for Homeless Women, offering outreach to women who for various reasons have no place to go, and are sleeping in parks and abandoned buildings around the city.
+Returning to Asia she worked in parish ministry in Taiwan, from 2007 – 2014 and made regular visits to the Taichung Women’s Prison with a group of volunteers and assisted at the Samaritan Center for Homeless Women, offered outreach to women who for various reasons had no place to go, and slept in parks and abandoned buildings around the city.

 Speaking about her mission work, Sister Molly said, “The chance to share with others our common faith in the Gospel of Jesus and the power of His words, life, and ministry – that is what means the most to me.”

 In 2013, Sister Molly was assigned to the Maryknoll Sisters Center in Maryknoll, NY to serve as Coordinator of the Sisters in the Nursing Facility.
 For five years she served as coordinator of pastoral care, working with a team of dedicated lay staff and Sisters

 In 2018, she was assigned to the Maryknoll Sisters house in Monrovia, CA. There, she became involved in pastoral ministry three days per week at the Chinese Catholic Center in Los Angeles, CA.

 When the Covid-19 pandemic struck in March, 2020 a general lockdown made it impossible to continue this ministry.
 However, she remained in virtual contact providing caring support to many elderly members of the parish.